rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 I am not at ease, nor am I quiet; I have no rest, but trouble comes. ^0326

-Then Eliphaz the Temanite answered and said : ^0401
+Then Eliphaz the Temanite answered and said: ^0401

 If one ventures a word with you, will you be impatient?
 Yet who can keep from speaking? ^0402